kubedb/docs/docs/guides/postgres/configuration/using-config-file.md

 At first, you have to create a config file named `user.conf` with your desired configuration.
 Then you have to put this file into a [volume](https://kubernetes.io/docs/concepts/storage/volumes/).
 You have to specify this volume in `spec.configSecret` section while creating Postgres crd.
 KubeDB will mount this volume into `/etc/config/` directory of the database pod which will be referenced by `include_if_exists` directive.

 In this tutorial, we will configure `max_connections` and `shared_buffers` via a custom config file.
-We will use configMap as volume source.
+We will use Secret as volume source.

 ## Custom Configuration